Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/grease_pencil.rst

    The channels region shows the Grease Pencil data-blocks containing the layers.
    Multiple blocks are used for each area (e.g. one for the 3D View and the UV/Image editor).
 Layers (gray)
-   This channels contain the keyframes to which the :doc:`layer </interface/grease_pencil/drawing/layers>` are bind.
+   These channels contain the keyframes to which the :doc:`layers </interface/grease_pencil/drawing/layers>` are bound.

 Header